TWRA Frequently Asked Questions

 Where can I ride my ATV?

-Operation of any motorized vehicle is confined to roads not designated as closed.
+The operation of any motorized vehicle is confined to roads not designated as closed.
 Off-road vehicles are restricted to roads open to other motorized traffic (except where prohibited by state or federal law).
 ATVs, dirt bikes, and other non-licensed motorized vehicles cannot legally be operated on public roads.
 If you have questions about specific roads on a WMA, it is best to contact the Wildlife Area Manager listed in the Hunting Guide.